Accessibility Plan

 Section Two: Strategies and Actions

 YOU is committed to ensuring accessibility to its programs and services for people with disabilities.
-Between January 2015 and December 2019, YOU has implemented and updated the following areas: job accommodation, return to work processes, emergency response planning, accessibility to physical spaces, accessibility to its website, employment practices and training for Integrated Accessibility Standards regulations (Ontario Regulation 191/11).
+Since 2015, YOU has implemented and updated the following areas: job accommodation, return to work processes, accessibility to physical spaces, accessibility to its website, employment practices and training for Integrated Accessibility Standards regulations (Ontario Regulation 191/11).

 Customer Service